 As the universe unfurls (the ‘Big Bloom’) before the primordial sound of Divine intent it casts fields of radiant energy, patterned arrays of sound frequencies.
 These polarize into opposites, and like the mitosis of a cosmic egg, the message of the Source, often known as Dreamer or Creator, is replicated in the appearance of myriad worlds.
 These worlds reflect back to one another in infinite expressions of interdependence and interconnectivity; they echo with hymns of praise for the beauty of diversity artfully harmonized with underlying unity.
 This fertile interplay precipitates countless chrysalis seeds of existence.
 These open and sprout before the ever surging will to manifest, before what the Celts call the ‘oran mor’, the great spiraling strain of eternal Melody.
 They individuate as songs, and grow as harmonics of intent that flow and weave and branch out like rivers.

-Every so often a spontaneous burst of attraction (LOVE!), will interrupt this flow and create vortexes of heightened resonance, swirls of affinity.
+Every so often a spontaneous burst of attraction (LOVE!), will interrupt this flow and create vortexes of heightened resonance, swirlings of affinity.
 These coalesce and settle along the banks of these melodic rivers as . . . villages.
 Such villages hold the character of their founding harmonic, established as pattern and archetype.
-Here beyond time and space, these percolate as unmanifested potentials, exist as events without beginning or end.
-These pregnant settlements eternally yield eternally before the winds of Divine breath, radiating their vital force out as paths of creation.
+Here beyond time and space, these percolate as expectant energy, as unmanifested potentials; they exist as events without beginning or end.
+These pregnant settlements ever yield before the out blowing winds of Divine breath, and in so doing radiate their vital force out as paths of creation.

 In such ways the Dreamtime landscape is a kind of mythic muck, out of which countless beings rise like lotus stalks before flowering into form.
 There are midwives who attend to those emerging from the muck-womb.
 One is the Hopi spider woman, who sings to each budding being its refrain of the great Melody, its creation-song.
 As the midwife sings, each begins to sing, to echo her song, finding that it is their song.
 Their heart stirs and begins to beat with hers, with the heartbeat of creation.
 Their song joins an ongoing chorus of songs across the universe, and a power upwells from the great Mystery.